mattburesh/bluesky-shortcuts/README.md

 5. Enable `Developer mode` in the top right
 6. Click `Load unpacked` in the top left and select the `bsky-shortcuts/build` folder

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## Shortcuts

 | Key                             | Action                             |